otherWIP/otherwip.github.io/_includes/info/setup/hub_qa.md

-## **emonHub settings**
+## **Set-up emnoHub**

-The following settings will be prompted and the default answers can be accepted or edited.
+During the installation the following settings will be prompted for and the default answers can be accepted or edited.

 || Setting | Default | What to enter |
 | :---: | :--- | :--- | :--- |